Thinking peaceful change

 - Tuition fee for non-EU/EEA citizens: 10000 €

-Upon completion of the Master's Degree Programme in Peace, Mediation and Conflict Research, the student:
+Upon completion of Peace, Mediation and Conflict Research, Master's Programme in Global Society, the student:

 - Is able to assume active roles to recognise, analyse and resolve global challenges and to become a proactive contributor to a more peaceful, tolerant, inclusive and secure world.

-- Gains interdisciplinary understanding of the short- and long-term consequences of conflicts.
+- Gains an interdisciplinary understanding of the short- and long-term consequences of conflicts.

 - Learns to understand the preconditions for conflict transformation, conflict resolution and peace in local as well as in international and global contexts.